NWIsite/neighborhoodworks.org/posts/mask-donations-with-nwi.md

 “And these are areas where you don’t usually see new structures and so this, to me, is just a good sign and it enhances the neighborhood,” said Commissioner Elaine Lucas during the meeting.
 Neighborhood Works would be partnered for the second item.

-## Neighborhood Works, Inc in the Media
+## Neighborhood Works, Inc. in the Media

-Executive Direcor of Neighborhood Works Taqwa Siddeeq sits down with radio host Reec Swiney from Reec Radio to talk about Affordable Housing.
+Executive Director of Neighborhood Works Taqwa Siddeeq sits down with radio host Reec Swiney from Reec Radio to talk about Affordable Housing.

 external link: https://ms-my.facebook.com/reecmedia/videos/2889057457996726/